 Fig. 2 - Circuit for a JFET mike (microphone) preamp, which

 The JFET's listed in last month's Table I are inexpensive because their parameters

 aren't tightly specified.
-Thus the D1102 you use may have an IDSS of anywhere
+Thus the D1102 you use may have an IDSS of

-current.
+of drain-source current.
 By Ohm's law, 5000 ohms is required to cause a drop of

 0.5 volt with 100 μA flowing.
 I chose 4700 ohms as the nearest 10% value (R3).

 Drain current then became 115 μA, which had no ill effect on the stage operation.

-The second stage - also common-source - can be designed the same as the first, but
+The second stage - also common-source - can be designed the same as the first,

-between talker and mike.
+and distance between talker and mike.
 Fig. 2 shows values I obtained for the

 Q2 stage with an MPF105, which makes a fairly good medium-level amplifier.
 Other

 suitable devices are the 2N3819, 2N5163, MPF153 and TIS34.